-The poet points at the presence of civilization nearby with the words ‘house’ and ‘village’.
-He’s aware of the neck of the woods he’s currently standing in whilst they remain oblivious of his existence.
-Moreover, he’s fully sure that the tenant didn’t notice him, given the heavy snow in thick woods, most people remain in-doors; the narrator seems to enjoy this solitary existence fully.
-The narrator is passing by someone’s residence, feeling chirpy and satisfied in his shadowy existence.
-He has stopped briefly to fully take in the wondrous view in front of him.
+The poet points at the evidence of civilization nearby with the words ‘house’ and ‘village’.
+They are aware of other people but they don’t know the speaker is there.
+Moreover, they’re sure that the tenant didn’t notice them, given the heavy snow in thick woods, most people remain in-doors; the narrator seems to enjoy this solitary existence.
+The narrator is passing by someone’s residence, feeling satisfied with their shadowy existence.
+They have stopped briefly to take in the wondrous view in front of them.

 My little horse must think it queer

 In stanza two, the narrator draws attention to the human aspect of peacefulness.
 It’s interesting for the speaker to note that the horse accompanying them on their journey isn’t able to fathom the speaker has simply stopped to stare at the woods.